apache/druid/docs/tutorials/tutorial-query-deep-storage.md

 For more general information, see [Query from deep storage](../querying/query-from-deep-storage.md).

+If you are trying this feature on an existing cluster, make sure query from deep storage [pre-requisites](../querying/query-from-deep-storage.md#pre-requisites) are met.

 ## Load example data

 Use the **Load data** wizard or the following SQL query to ingest the `wikipedia` sample datasource bundled with Druid.
 If you use the wizard, make sure you change the partitioning to be by hour.